jasonalexander-ja/dynamic-pallette-css/README.md

 This is an example of dynamically changing the theme of an application using minimal JavaScript.

-Theme values are stored in variables and are scoped to a top level `div` (the 'theme provider') with the id `theme-provider`, the variables are set to this in `src\CSS\theme.scss`, this top level div will have a `value` that will correspond to the desired theme, changing this value will change the theme.
+Theme values are stored in variables and are scoped to a top level `div` (the 'theme provider') with the id `theme-provider`, the variables are set to this in `src\CSS\theme.scss`, this top level div will have a `className` that will correspond to the desired theme, changing this value will change the theme.

-The theme works by; in `theme.scss`, several selectors are setup targeting `#theme-provider` each targeting the value corresponding to the desired theme, themes are imported mixins from the file `src\CSS\Theme`, each mixin theme contains a set of values as raw CSS variables, once these are imported and applied to the theme providers, all the child nodes can reference these variables.
+The theme works by; in `theme.scss`, several selectors are setup targeting `#theme-provider` each targeting the className corresponding to the desired theme, themes are imported mixins from the file `src\CSS\Theme`, each mixin theme contains a set of values as raw CSS variables, once these are imported and applied to the theme providers, all the child nodes can reference these variables.

 As themes may be very large and contain many different values, some of which may be shared accross many different themes, there is a baseline theme in `src\CSS\Theme\baseline-theme.scss`, this is a mixin imported into all themes, acting as a method of creating a set of "default" and standard values, these can be overidden in the 'child' theme by simply adding desired values, for instance: